- Guaranteed resonance enclosures and exclosures for atoms and molecules

 Abstract: We prove local convergence results for the spectra and pseudospectra of sequences of linear operators acting in different Hilbert spaces and converging in generalised strong resolvent sense to an operator with possibly non-empty essential spectrum.
 We establish local spectral exactness outside the limiting essential spectrum, local ε-pseudospectral exactness outside the limiting essential ε-near spectrum, and discuss properties of these two notions including perturbation results.

-(Eigenvalues (blue dots) and pseudospectra (different shades of grey) of Galerkin approximation of a compactly perturbed Toeplitz operator (symbol curve in red))
+(Eigenvalues (blue dots) and pseudospectra (different shades of grey) of a compactly perturbed Toeplitz operator (symbol curve in red), approximation by truncating infinite matrix to finite sections)